bborn/communityengine/README.markdown

 OmniAuth Configuration
 ----------------------

 You can allow users to sign up and log in using their accounts from other social networks (like Facbeook, Twitter, LinkedIn, etc.).
-To do so, just add an initializer in your app's `config/initializers` directory called `omniauth.rb`.
-In it, put:
+To do so, just add an initializer in your app's `config/initializers` directory called `omniauth.rb` and add the following lines:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do